RTP-MIDI: Distributed patchbay concept

-RTP-MIDI sessions are also able to provide a "patchbay" feature, which required a separate hardware device with MIDI 1.0 connections.
+RTP-MIDI sessions are also able to provide a "patchbay" feature, which is possible under MIDI 1.0 only by using a separate hardware device.
 A MIDI 1.0 patchbay is a hardware device which allows dynamic connections between a set of MIDI inputs and a set of MIDI outputs, most of the time in the form of a matrix.
 The concept of "dynamic" connection is made in contrast to the classical use of MIDI 1.0 lines where cables were connected "statically" between two devices.
 Rather than establishing the data path between devices in form of a cable, the patchbay becomes a central point where all MIDI devices are connected.
 The software in the MIDI patchbay is configured to define which MIDI input goes to which MIDI output, and the user can change this configuration at any moment, without needing to disconnect the MIDI DIN cables.

 The "patchbay" hardware modules are not needed anymore with RTP-MIDI, thanks to the session concept.
 The sessions are, by definition, virtual paths established over the network between two MIDI ports.
 No specific software is needed to perform the patchbay functions since the configuration process precisely defines the destinations for each MIDI stream produced by a given MIDI device.
 It is then possible to change at any time these virtual paths just by changing the destination IP addresses used by each session initiator.
 The "patch" configuration formed in this way can stored in non-volatile memory, to allow the patch to reform automatically when the setup is powered, but they can also be changed directly, like with the RTP-MIDI Manager software tool or with the RTP-MIDI drivers control panels, at RAM level.

-The "distributed patchbay" term comes from the fact that the different RTP-MIDI devices can distributed geographically all over the complete MIDI setup, while MIDI 1.0 patchbay forced the different MIDI devices to be physically located directly around the patchbay device itself.